RanaBenFraj/Tunisia-Heritage-Quest/README.md

 # Tunisia Heritage Quest

+## 📌 Repository Contents

+This GitHub repository contains:
+- The full project report (including the use of AI section)
+- Screenshots of the application
+- A video demo showing the app functionality

 ## 📌 Project Overview

 Tunisia Heritage Quest is an Android quiz application developed using Kotlin and Jetpack Compose.